CSRG-Group/dcs-notes.github.io/_CS141/type-level-programming.md

   -- (MkProxy :: NatProxy n) essentially means the n in "NatProxy n" -- is the same n as that in the instance head.
   -- ScopedTypeVariables extension has to be enabled for this to work.

+  vlength :: forall n a .
+FromNat n => Vector n a -> Int vlength _ = fromNat (MkProxy :: NatProxy n)
+  -- Here "forall n a" is required for ScopedTypeVariables to work correctly
 ```

 Although we use proxy types to implement the reification process here, they are **independent techniques**.
 That is, proxy types have uses outside of reification and reification can be accomplished without proxy types, which is **not** covered in the module.